RyanJulyan/Flask-BDA/README.md

 > Configure reports to your specific needs and share them with your team and clients.

-> Write custom code in an isolated module so you do not affect other modules.
+> Write your own custom code in an isolated module so you do not affect other modules.

 ## Step 5:
 ### Deploy